Fit4CAD: A point cloud benchmark for fitting simple geometric primitives in CAD objects: The benchmark

-The dataset generation process, in the most general form, has been carried out by the following three steps: \begin{enumerate} \item \textit{Model acquisition}.
-We created part of the CAD models, by using the publicly available interface hosted by Onshape, while the remaining part was collected from the ABC dataset \cite{Koch_2019}, which was derived, in turn, from the Onshape public collection.
-Models gathered from the ABC dataset have been manually filtered in order to avoid rare yet bothersome imperfections, such as overlapping or re- peating patches.
-Some examples of CAD models from Onshape are displayed in Figure \ref{fig:example_models}. \item \textit{Parametric and implicit representations}.
-The generation of boundary represented (B-rep) CAD models was crucial to extract the parametric representation behind each geometric primitive; this has been performed by processing the STEP files produced by Onshape in GMSH \cite{Geuzaine:2009}.
+The dataset generation process, in the most general form, has been carried out by the following three steps: \begin{enumerate} \item \textit{Model creation}.
+We created part of the models, by using the publicly available interface hosted by Onshape, while the remaining part was collected from the ABC dataset \cite{Koch_2019}, which was derived, in turn, from the Onshape public collection.
+Models gathered from the ABC dataset have been filtered by manually correcting the parts presenting minimum flaws and rejecting low quality models, in order to avoid rare yet bothersome imperfections, such as overlapping or repeating patches.
+Some examples of CAD objects from Onshape are displayed in Figure \ref{fig:example_models}. \item \textit{Parametric and implicit representations}.
+The generation of B-rep models was crucial to extract the parametric representation behind each geometric primitive; in our case, the parametric representations for each patch have been obtained by processing the STEP files produced by Onshape in GMSH \cite{Geuzaine:2009}; nevertheless, we emphasize that other software could be considered too (e.g., \cite{Mathur:2020}).
 Several methods to compute the implicit representation from a parametric form are nowadays available.
-We here consider the numerical approach known as \emph{approximate implicitization}, introduced in \cite{Dokken:1997} and further delevoped in \cite{Barrowclough:2012}; one of the advantages of this approach is that it provides exact implicit representations when the exact total degree is selected. \item \textit{Point cloud extraction}.
-CAD models are sampled at different densities, and optionally manually postprocessed by using CloudCompare\footnote{CloudCompare (version 2.10.2), http://www.cloudcompare.org/} to simulate missing data.
+We here consider the numerical approach known as \emph{approximate implicitization}, introduced in \cite{Dokken:1997} and further delevoped in \cite{Barrowclough:2012}.
+One of the advantages of this approach is that it provides exact implicit representations when the exact total degree is selected; we remind that a bivariate polynomial has total degree $n$ if all monomials $x^iy^j$ are such $i+j\le{}n$, and there exists at least one monomial $x^{i}y^{j}$ such that $i+j=n$. \item \textit{Point cloud extraction}.
+CAD objects are sampled at different densities, and optionally manually postprocessed by using CloudCompare\footnote{CloudCompare (version 2.10.2), http://www.cloudcompare.org/} to simulate missing data.
 To give an example, Figure \ref{fig:dataset_creation}(a) shows a model from Onshape, which is then sampled and postprocessed in \ref{fig:dataset_creation}(b-c). \end{enumerate}